The COVID-19 pandemic has changed the world and restricted international travel opportunities.

-The US State Department has placed Costa Rica on a Level 4 Travel Advisory, which instructs US citizens not to travel to the country, leave the county or shelter in place if they are already in Costa Rica.
-This advisory doesn’t prohibit travel, but it is a strong statement.
+The US State Department has recently moved Costa Rica from a Level 4 Travel Advisory (which instructs US citizens not to travel to the country, leave the county or shelter in place if they are already in Costa Rica) to Level 3.

 Flights from the US to Costa Rica are being added.